giuliomoro/bela-game/README.md

 # Play the Singer

-Team \#7 submission for the first Red Hackathon held in Studio One at Abbey Road on 10-11 November 2018.
+Table \#7 submission for the first Red Hackathon held in Studio One at Abbey Road on 10-11 November 2018.

 **♬ Singing with your DJ friend like gamifying a jam! ♬**